 - Records showing accrued interest

 - Invoices, receipts, and other documentation to claim deductions

 Unsure of everything you need to bring to your accountant for your next tax return?
-Check out What Information Does My Accountant Need To Prepare My Tax Return? for more information so you can be ready for tax season.
+Check out our post on what your accountant needs from you for more information so that you can be ready for tax season.

 How To Save On Your Taxes

-Make sure you get the most out of your next tax return by checking out our other resources.
-Make sure you take advantage of all small business tax deductions and write-offs and correctly calculate payroll deductions so there are no surprises this tax season.
-Good luck!
+Check out our other resources to make sure you get the most out of your next tax return.
+Make sure you take advantage of all small business tax deductions and write-offs and correctly calculate payroll deductions, so there are no surprises this tax season.